-The National Gathering on Christian Initiation™ will have two tracks, one for leadership and one for those who work directly with those coming to faith through the catechumenate.
+The National Gathering on Christian Initiation™ will have two tracks, one for those in regional or diocesan leadership and one for those who work directly with those coming to faith through the catechumenate.
 Parish ministers will participate in sessions designed to deepen and enrich their work.
 Those who are new to the ministry who wish to participate in the conference will have the opportunity to participate in some initial training via pre-conference distance-learning sessions.
 It is our hope that the leadership will come away with a new or renewed vision of Christian initiation as the work of the whole Church.

 Each year, a different team of presenters will work together with an LTP representative to plan the major addresses and breakout sessions of the event.
 Team members have been invited, not only because of their understanding of the Rite of Christian Initiation of Adults and the Church’s mission of evangelization, but also because of their vast parish and diocesan experience.
 As a true collaboration, the individual gifts and ministerial experience of each team member will shape the NGCI experience.
 During the planning meetings for the NGCI, the team has reflected upon the ‘principles for conducting adult faith formation’ as found in Our Hearts Were Burning Within Us (81-83).

 Liturgy Training Publications is an agency of the Archdiocese of Chicago.
 Founded in the wake of the Second Vatican Council, we are devoted to the promotion of liturgical formation as outlined in the Constitution on the Sacred Liturgy.